gagolews/stringi/devel/sphinx/index.rst

-Thanks to `ICU <https://www.icu-project.org>`_, `stringi` fully supports a wide range of `Unicode <https://www.unicode.org/>`_ standards (see also `this video <https://www.youtube.com/watch?v=-n2nlPHEMG8>`_).
+Thanks to `ICU <https://www.icu-project.org>`_, *stringi* fully supports a wide range of `Unicode <https://www.unicode.org/>`_ standards (see also `this video <https://www.youtube.com/watch?v=-n2nlPHEMG8>`_).

-It gives you a multitude of functions for:
+*stringi* gives you plenty of functions for:

 * string concatenation, padding, wrapping,
 * substring extraction,